JeffCube99/WikiHub/docs/source/create_a_wiki/working_with_multiple_wikis.rst

     For more information visit `Read The Docs: Subprojects <https://docs.readthedocs.io/en/stable/subprojects.html>`_

 #.
 We first start by creating a new wiki we can host online with Read the Docs.
 To do so follow the steps in the section
-    :ref:`Create Your Online Documentation From A Template`.
+    :ref:`Create Your Online Wiki From A Template`.
 #.
 Next we navigate to the project dashboard on Read The Docs and click the ⚙ **Admin** button.
 #.
 Select **Subprojects** from the sidebar and add your other subprojects (wikis) you want to be able to search through
     from your global wiki.